oVirt/ovirt-site/source/template/detailednetworklinking.html.md

             'nicModel': 'pv|rtl8139|e1000'}
      }

-Updated folowes:
+##### Updated APIs

-:\*hotplugNic- the vdsm should connect the Vnic's Network according to the 'wired' property passed on the Vnic.
+*   **hotplugNic** - the vdsm should connect the Vnic's Network according to the 'wired' property passed on the Vnic.
-:\*createVm- the vdsm should connect each of the Vm's Vnics according to the 'wired' property passed on the each Vnic.
+*   **createVm** - the vdsm should connect each of the Vm's Vnics according to the 'wired' property passed on the each Vnic.

 New vdsm errors will be added:

     UPDATE_VNIC_FAILED- code 51

 #### Events

+#### Open Issues

+1. Should we deprecate the invocation of ActivateDeactivateVmNic command by the clients as we managed it by UpdateVmNetworkInterface command ?
+2. Should ActivateDeactivateVmNic be renamed to PlugUnplug ?

 ### Documentation / External references